yarivgraf/apache-impala-cluster-docker/README.md

 * The attached hue.ini ( hue/conf/hue.ini), works with Imapala. the conf looks for "worker1" instance (impalad).
 You can change the hue.ini file to look for another imapald instance name.

-* create a "hue" database.
+* create a "hue" database (after running postgresql container).

   $ docker exec postgresql psql -U hiveuser -d metastore -c "create database hue;"

 The Apache Impala was compiled from here: